dib-lab/training-by-practice/README.md

 # training-by-practice
-Git hub repository for intial training on Bash commands and co-operation on github.
+This is a Git hub repository for intial training on Bash commands and co-operation on github.
+The repository has 3 files:

+1.  hg19.coding_subset.bed: This a bed file for coding genes of 3 human chromosomes.
+This file represents the input of required tasks.
+2.  main.sh: This is a bash script file.
+At the begining, I explain how I created the bed file.
+Then there is description of the required tasks
+3. README file: This is the file you are reading now.

+# Manual of the github steps to work this out

 1. Fork the repository from the dib-lab page to your account
 2.  clone the repo to your computer (exchange the word "USER" with you github username)